CoCoSol007/beats-into-shapes/README.md

 See all the project documentation [here](/docs)

-See all the svg images and sketch [here](https://www.figma.com/design/i4OFqWsSMmk0AW6OUtyf3B/Beats-into-shapes?t=ICflNE9DRQtmYzKb-1)
+See all the SVG images and sketches [here](https://www.figma.com/design/i4OFqWsSMmk0AW6OUtyf3B/Beats-into-shapes?t=ICflNE9DRQtmYzKb-1)

 See all about our license [here](/LICENSE)

 See how our beats manager works [here](/docs/beats_manager.md)

-## Tutorial level by level
+## Tutorial Level by Level

-todo
+TODO

 ## Our Team